GoogleChrome/developer.chrome.com/site/en/blog/first-party-sets-sameparty/index.md

 preference across sites.

 {% Aside %}
-ou can identify possible candidates for these use cases because they will be instances where you have already marked a cookie as ``SameSite=None`` even though it's only for cross-site contexts where you own all the sites involved.
+You can identify possible candidates for these use cases because they will be instances where you have already marked a cookie as ``SameSite=None`` even though it's only for cross-site contexts where you own all the sites involved.
 {% endAside %}